itsmanojkumar/boloforms-signature-engine/IMPLEMENTATION.md

    - **Image**: Click "Click to upload image" to add an image
 6. **Download**:
    - Click "Download PDF" button to save the PDF with embedded fields
-7. **Responsive Testing**:
-   - Open Chrome DevTools (F12)
-   - Click the device toolbar to switch to mobile view
-   - Verify fields stay aligned with the PDF content

 ### For Developers